holochain/holochain/docs/specs/src/hwp_4_formal.md

 6. involved entry neighbours proceed with entry validation and then move to the store and serve phase for themselves

 ### Natural Architectural Constraints in Source Chain Workflow
-[TODO: ACB, should we really have this section here, or should it be in the implementation doc.]
+[WP-TODO: ACB, should we really have this section here, or should it be in the implementation doc.]

 Since we can only have one open write handle to a file or a single write transaction committing to the database, the step where these kinds of final state changes are written serves as a natural bottleneck to concurrency.
 However, there are other things (such as read access, network connections, UI requests) which can safely happen in paralell / concurrently.
 We address these patterns of linearity and concurrency here.